-Year ended Year ended
+(thousands of US Dollars) Year ended March 31, 2020 Year ended March 31, 2019

-(thousands of US Dollars) March 31, 2019 March 31, 2018
+Opening balance - 200,748

-Opening balance 200,748 200,748
+(Gain) loss on revaluation 26,000 (200,748)

-Gain on revaluation (200,748) -
+Repayment (26,000) -

-Closing balance - 200,748
+Closing balance - -

 Current portion - -

-Long-term portion - 200,748
+Long-term portion - -

 In July 2016, the Company executed the Fourth Amendment that amended the terms of the Facilities Agreement (see Key Terms of the Fourth Amendment below).
 As a result of the Fourth Amendment, the Company is not required to make interest payments (including interest previously owing) on the Term Loan, other than in connection with the Waterfall Distribution.
 Upon execution of the amendment, the Company made a principal repayment of \$12 million on the Term Loan and withdrew \$9.7 million from a reserve account required under the terms of the amended Facilities Agreement.